LiamLlamazares/math_blog/_posts/2023-01-29-PDE-1-Fourier.md

 </div>

-This indeed holds as can be seen by taking a sequence of functions
+This indeed holds, as can be seen by taking a sequence of functions
 $\lbrace f\U n\rbrace\U {n=1}^\infty\in\mathcal{S}(\mathbb{R}^d\to\mathbb{C}^m)$
 converging to $f$ in $L^1(\mathbb{R}^d\to\mathbb{C}^m)$ and in
 $L^2(\mathbb{R}^d\to\mathbb{C}^m)$.
 As then $\mathcal{F}\U 1 f\U n$